Atlanta Food & Wine Festival

 Suwanee Wine Festival, November

 Travel to Gwinnett County, where one of the region's best wine festivals sets up at Suwanee Town Center for a day of sips and sounds in November.
 Sample more than 70 wines as well as a number of craft beers at the Suwanee Wine Fest.

 Ready, set, drink!
-A number of food and drink events make up the annual Savannah Food & Wine Festival Nov.
-4-10, 2019.
+A number of food and drink events make up the annual Savannah Food & Wine Festival in November.
 World-famous chefs make appearances and teach master classes.
 Master sommeliers also will be on hand.
 Tickets go on sale in late April.